 Link can actually take to the seas surrounding Hyrule in The Legend of Zelda: Breath of the Wild, but to do that you'll have to create wind.
 In this Zelda Breath of the Wild sailing guide, we'll be walking you through how to sail a raft in Breath of the Wild, as the process is pretty clever.

-What's Needed to Sail Raft in Breath of the Wild - Make Wind
+How to Sail in Breath of the Wild

 In order to make a raft move you're going to need to be able to generate wind while stood on it.
 To do this you need a weapon that can be waved about to create gusts.
 That weapon is the Korok Leaf, its wide spread of leaves being perfect to push air forwards.